DaviGuanabara/loyalWingmen/README.markdown

 #### Not building Wheels
 wheels is not building due to lack of c/c++ interpreter.
 On Windows, this can be solved installing a pack for c++ desktop development in Visual Studio Community, as shown in step 4 in Windows Installation
+Other reason is related with python version. versions like python@3.11 brings this problem. please, use python 3.8

 #### Callback problem
 Callbacks are installd with stable-baselines3[extra] (step 8)